utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 Existing users who were on other Postman teams will lose access to all data from their earlier teams, including personal workspaces.
 No data will be transferred from their earlier teams to their new team.
 Users won't be able to remain on or join extra Postman teams with their captured accounts.

-> To transfer an existing user's data from their earlier teams to their new team, contact your customer success manager.
+> To transfer an existing user's collections and environments from their earlier teams to their new team, [contact Postman support](#contacting-support-to-manage-accounts).

 For more details about the effects of enabling domain capture, see [Domain capture FAQs](#domain-capture-faqs).